Little-Liew/Daily-Undergrad-Physics-Challenges/README.md

 # Daily-Undergrad-Physics-Challenges
-Some Challenge question for those who are looking for more, mostly comprise of aero-physics.
+Some challenge question for those who are looking for more, mostly comprise of aero-physics.